GluuFederation/flex/docs/admin/admin-ui/home.md

 ## Audit Logs

 Audit logs are records of write requests initiated from the Admin UI to the Jans Config API.
-In simpler terms, whenever an administrator makes a change — such as updating a client, modifying a script, or changing a configuration property — that action is recorded.
+In simpler terms, whenever an administrator makes a change, such as updating a client, modifying a script, or changing a configuration property, that action is recorded.

 The Audit Log Search page allows administrators to search and analyze recorded administrative activities.
-It provides date range and pattern-matching filters to help you quickly locate specific log entries which includes details like the timestamp, user, action, and affected resources, making it useful for security monitoring, compliance, and troubleshooting.
+It provides date range and pattern-matching filters to help you quickly locate specific log entries which include details like the timestamp, user, action, and affected resources, making it useful for security monitoring, compliance, and troubleshooting.

 ![image](../../assets/admin-ui/audit-log.png)